Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): The Part Usage can now be reordered by clicking on the columns headers
 - NEW FEATURE (Alban): Added a checkbox to include or not hidden layers in the Part Usage list
 - NEW FEATURE (Alban): The export of part usage list is now localized in the language of the application
 - NEW FEATURE (Vincent): An option to revert the counting of the parts in the budget (display remaining count instead of used count, option available in Preferences)
+- NEW FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
+Just beep instead.
 - NEW FEATURE (Alban): A feature to download library package online from various sources (official web site, and non official url).
 - NEW FEATURE (Alban): Support local Connection Type file in order to facilitate the deployment of packages (now you can add a "config" sub folder inside a part category folder, and add a ConnectionTypeList.xml file inside in order to define the connections of your package)
 - NEW FEATURE (Matthias): An option to display part names below the parts, in the part library.